riccardocescon/clean_chess/TABLE_OF_CONTENTS.md

     |lib
     |--- core
     |--- features
-Inside the `features\clean_chess` folder you will se the 3 layers in which this app is built.
+Inside the `features\clean_chess` folder you will see the 3 layers in which this app is built.

  - Data
  - Domain